What do Inverclyde Council do?

 Inverclyde Council has a duty under the Environment Act to review and assess the air quality in Inverclyde.
+This is called Local Air Quality Management.
 This is done in relation to seven key pollutants which have an impact on human health.
 The levels are measured against national standards.

 We currently monitor levels of Nitrogen Dioxide (NO2) using passive diffusion tubes which are located throughout the area.
 You might see these on some of the roads or streets near to where you stay!

 We also have an Automatic Air Quality Monitor which continuously records the levels of NO2, and particulate matter (PM10.).
 This unit is currently located in Greenock on the A8, between Ratho Street and the roundabout at McDonald's restaurant.